Embed Inc PIC Programmers Host Protocol Specification

 Reset the target PIC and then allow it to run.
 After the reset,

-and it is up to the target ciruit to drive them appropriately
+it is up to the target ciruit to drive them appropriately for the

-for the application.
-If the VDD parameter byte is 0, then the
+application.
+If the VDD parameter byte is 0, then the target Vdd

-target Vdd line is also set to high impedence.
-If the VDD
+line is also set to high impedence.
+If the VDD parameter byte is

-parameter byte is 1-250, the target Vdd line is driven to that
+1-250, the target Vdd line is driven to that value times 24 mV.
+In

-when the next command is received.
-This means an application
+the next command is received.
+This means an application can enter

-can enter RUN mode and exit without the target system being
+RUN mode and exit without the target system being automatically

 HIGHZ: 49